froghub-io/filecoin-sealer-recover/README.md

 ```
 Generate the sector recovery metadata file `sectors-recovery-f01000.json` in the current directory.

-**_Note:_ To read the sector information, the lotus daemon needs to have a state tree that is old enough to store it, and the whole chain node is the best.**
+**_Note:_ To read the sector information, the lotus daemon needs to have a state tree that is old enough to store it, and the full node is the best.**

 2. Start the recovery program and execute the list of sectors that the machine performs recovery:
 ```shell